SolaceDev/solace-dev-codelabs/markdown/spring-cloud-stream-beyond/spring-cloud-stream-beyond.md

 ```
 🛠 Go ahead and use the "Try-Me" tool to send a message to the `a/b/c` topic with a payload of "Hello World".
 You'll see the app processes the message and Publishing succceeds.
 If you then change the payload of the message to "fail" you'll see that the Publish to the `my/default/topic` fails and "Publish Failed" is logged.
 This allows the developer to execute error handling prior to exiting the funtion.

-Negative
-: ⚠️  Keep in mind that waiting for the broker to acknowledge the message was received can be time consuming, especially if going across a wide area network, so this option should be used with caution.
+<aside class="negative"> ⚠️  Keep in mind that waiting for the broker to acknowledge the message was received can be time consuming, especially if going across a wide area network, so this option should be used with caution. </aside>

 🚨 **Just a Reminder - Go ahead and remove that ACL Profile Exception before you forget and get weird exceptions later**